Person wearing Optune for glioblastoma Person wearing Optune for glioblastoma

 • You have tried chemotherapy and your GBM has been confirmed by your healthcare professional

-Who should not use Optune?
+Who should not use Optune Gio?

 • An implanted medical device (programmable shunt), skull defect (missing bone with no replacement), or bullet fragment.
-Optune has not been tested in people with implanted electronic devices, which may cause the devices not to work properly, and Optune has not been tested in people with skull defects or bullet fragments, which may cause Optune not to work properly
+Optune Gio has not been tested in people with implanted electronic devices, which may cause the devices not to work properly, and Optune Gio has not been tested in people with skull defects or bullet fragments, which may cause Optune Gio not to work properly

 • A known sensitivity to conductive hydrogels (the gel on the arrays placed on the scalp like the ones used on EKGs).
-When Optune comes into contact with the skin, it may cause more redness and itching or may rarely cause a life-threatening allergic reaction
+When Optune Gio comes into contact with the skin, it may cause more redness and itching or may rarely cause a life-threatening allergic reaction

-What should I know before using Optune?
+What should I know before using Optune Gio?

-• Do not use any parts that did not come with the Optune Treatment Kit sent to you by Novocure or given to you by your doctor
+• Do not use any parts that did not come with the Optune Gio Treatment Kit sent to you by Novocure or given to you by your doctor

 • Do not get the device or transducer arrays wet